taskflow/taskflow/doc/cookbook/dispatch.md

 # Execute a Task Dependency Graph

-After you create a task dependency graph, you need to dispatch it for execution.
+After you create a task dependency graph, you need to dispatch it to threads for execution
 In this tutorial, we will show you how to execute a task dependency graph.